Investing with FSA Investment Group

 FSA uses risk-based models to build client portfolios which are divided between growth and income-oriented investments.
 More aggressive portfolios contain more growth investments and more conservative portfolios contain more income investments.

-FSA’s eight asset classes consist of the following:
+FSA’s six asset classes consist of the following:

 Long-term Target Allocation – Each asset class has a strategic, long-term target allocation.
 However, markets and asset classes present opportunities through imprecise valuations which allow us to buy or sell investments at desirable prices.

 Tactical Portfolio Allocation - FSA will at times tactically shift portfolio asset allocations higher or lower based on valuation.
-This tactical approach includes holding cash when valuations do not warrant investment opportunities elsewhere.
-Holding cash when markets are overvalued is an important component in our investment philosophy, because we believe that overpaying for an asset can destroy long-term investment returns.
+This tactical approach includes shifting to a defensive posture when valuations do not warrant investment opportunities elsewhere.
+Having a long-term mindset and being dynamic is important, because we believe that overpaying for an asset can destroy long-term investment returns.

-Ongoing Due Diligence - Additionally, we maintain a research management database which allows us to capture pertinent research, record historical money-manager decisions, and avoid any managers who are not compatible with our philosophy.
+Ongoing Due Diligence - Additionally, we partner with Highland Associates in Birmingham to help us maintain a research management database which allows us to capture pertinent research, record historical money-manager decisions, and avoid any managers who are not compatible with our philosophy.